 I will bless those who bless you,

 will be blessed through you.”

 Up to this time, in the biblical account, humanity had been on a downward spiral, getting worse and worse.
-But now God stepped in to begin his long term plan for the redemption of humanity.
+But now God stepped in to begin his long-term plan for the redemption of humanity.
 And, for his own reasons, he chose Abraham as the starting point.
-And Abraham, not knowing what laid ahead for either himself, or the history of redemption, responded in faith.
+And Abraham, not knowing what lay ahead for either himself, or the history of redemption, responded in faith.
 As Genesis 12:4 says, “So Abram went, as the Lord had told him.“

 The Covenant Reiterated

-Several times through the story of Abraham we find God appearing and repeating his promise to Abraham.
-These come over a nearly 40 year period at significant times in Abraham’s life.
+Several times through the story of Abraham, we read of God appearing and repeating his promise to Abraham.
+These come over a nearly 40-year period, at significant times in Abraham’s life.

 Separating from Lot

 The LORD said to Abram after Lot had parted from him, “Look around from where you are, to the north and south, to the east and west.
 All the land that you see I will give to you and your offspring forever.
 I will make your offspring like the dust of the earth, so that if anyone could count the dust, then your offspring could be counted.
 Go, walk through the length and breadth of the land, for I am giving it to you.”Genesis 13:14-17 NIV